Table of Contents

 Fruits and vegetables contain cellulose in small amounts which are easily digestible.
-Fibres contain cellulose which acts as roughage, adding bulk to consumed food and helps in the smooth passage of the food efficiently and at a much faster pace.
-High fibre diet reduces the risk of colon cancer as fibre in the diet helps reduce the time the faeces stay in the colon wall.
+Fibres contain cellulose which acts as roughage, adding bulk to consumed food and helping in the smooth passage of the food efficiently and at a much faster pace.
+A high-fibre diet reduces the risk of colon cancer as fibre in the diet helps reduce the time the faeces stay in the colon wall.

 Since it is insoluble in water it binds with other components adding bulk helping to move through the intestines by aiding bowel movements.
 Consuming food that does not contain cellulose over a period of time results in the bowel becoming weak leading to constipation.

 These fibres aid in the growth of bacteria in the gut which feeds on sugars and fibres.
-They maintain the health of the gut and checks for bacteria causing illness.
-Fibres also prevent weight gain and aids in weight loss.
+They maintain the health of the gut and check for bacteria causing illness.
+Fibres also prevent weight gain and aid in weight loss.